junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

 In many countries and in different languages, bad-tempered persons are said to be ‘bilious’.
 Some people believe that fits of anger come when a person has too much bile.

 In truth, most-bad tempered persons have nothing wrong with their gallbladders or bile.

 However, persons who do suffer from gallbladder disease often live in fear of a return of this severe pain and perhaps for this reason are sometimes short-tempered or continually worried about their health.

-(In fact, the term ‘hypochondria’, which means to worry continually about one’s own health, comes from ‘hypo’, meaning under, and ‘chondrium’, meaning rib—referring to the position of the gallbladder!)
+(In fact, the term ‘hypochondria’, which means to worry continually about one’s own health, comes from ‘hypo’, meaning under, and ‘chondrium’, meaning rib, referring to the position of the gallbladder!)